bbw1081/DaisySeed-MultiFXPedal/README.md

 # DaisySeed-MultiFXPedal
-MultiFX guitar pedal built on the daisy seed platform
+WORK IN PROGRESS - I am building a multiFX guitar pedal using the daisy seed platform, still very early development